 Housing is a big gap for the organization, and it’s gotten worse with COVID-19.
 Galloway talks about the stress of the pandemic and the increased requests for help.

 Galloway talks about working with caseworkers, other government agencies, and partner organizations to get resources to Veterans in their time of need.
 These connection points cut through the government red tape and the frustration that goes along with that.

-Galloway says he ?won?t preach behavioral health? as he also feels strongly in building and making connections.
+Galloway says he “won’t preach behavioral health” as he also feels strongly about building and making connections.
 There are groups for almost any interest whether you like to run, fish, or hunt.
 Often these peer groups offer valuable support.
 Galloway talks about the tip he got from another Vet in a peer support group, and how it helped him cope.
-It wasn?t a therapist or the VA who helped him most.
+It wasn’t a therapist or the VA who helped him most.
 It was another Veteran.

 Quinton Askew (00:43)

 Good morning, everyone.
 And welcome to What’s The 211?
 We bring the information about resources and services in your community.
 Today we have a special guest, Mr. David Galloway, who is Outreach and Education Lead with Maryland Commitment to Veterans, the Maryland Department of Health, Behavioral Health Administration.
 Good morning, David, how are you?

 Good morning.
 I’m doing well.
 How about yourself?

 Good.
 And thanks for joining us.
 We appreciate you coming on board and talk about a very important topic and a very important population.
 So could you tell us a little bit about the Maryland Commitment to Veterans and your role?